adamshephard/ODYN_inference/README.md

 #### Dysplasia Segmentation with Transformer

 The first stage is to run the Transformer-based model on the WSIs to generate dysplasia segmentations.
-This is relatvieyl fast and is run at 1.0mpp.
+This is relatively fast and is run at 1.0mpp.

 Usage: <br />
 ```